 To see the current rules:

 INPUT, FORWARD, and OUTPUT are 3 of the 5 chains.
 A packet goes through only ONE of the 3 chains.
 Input means packet coming from network interface to local process.
-OUTPUT means going from local process to outside world (via network iface).
-FORWARD chain is for packets that are being routed.
-They are comming from outside and are going outside.
+OUTPUT means going from local process to outside world (via network interface).
+FORWARD chain is for packets that are being routed (packets passing through your box; i.e., they are comming from outside and are going outside).

 Other 2 chains are PREROUTING and POSTROUTING.
 As the name implies they are touched before and after a routing decision has been made.
 PREROUTING just after arrival of the packet on machine interface.
 POSTROUTING at the end (after routing/FORWARDing or OUTPUT are evaluated).